marcoporri/platformsh-docs/docs/src/administration/users.md

 ## Manage users

-### Add a user to a project

-To add a user, you need to be a [Project Admin](#user-roles).
+To manage users, you need to be a [Project Admin](#user-roles), or an organization owner, or an organization user with the [Manage users](./organizations.md#manage-your-organization-users) permission.

-To add a user to a project or an environment, follow these steps:
+### Audit users permissions on projects

 {{< codetabs >}}